Di

 D

-The chariot arena was built by more than 1,000 workers beginning in January 1958, according to [...]
+The chariot arena was built by more than 1,000 workers beginning in January 1958, according to some [...]

 D